 - Providing services to you.
 Data is processed in accordance with the purpose which we have collected it, and may sometimes be further clarified in written documentation supplied before any data processing may occur.
 We provide a range of services, the different reason why we may process your data includes;

-- Professional Services.
-We will process your data if you have expressed an interest or actually engaged with NABS for the services we provide.
-This includes and is not limited to: Career guidance and support, providing an Advice Line, one on one coaching, and administering grants or external services to you
+- Professional Services – We will process your data if you have expressed an interest or actually engaged with NABS for the services we provide.
+This includes and is not limited to: Career guidance and support, providing an advice line, one on one coaching and counselling, and applying for grants on your behalf.

-- If you sign up to an event hosted by NABS, or if your name has been provided by a third party or mutual friend of NABS.
+- Events – if you sign up to an event hosted by NABS, or if your name has been provided by a third party or mutual friend of NABS.

 - Individual needs.
 When communicating with and assessing the needs of clients, personal data may be processed in order to ensure that their needs are appropriately satisfied.
 This may include assessing whether the collection of services are provided to our clients are appropriate.

-- In order to manage and administer our business and services, we may collect and process personal data.
-This may include but is not limited to maintaining internal business records, managing client relationships, hosting events, and maintaining internal operating processes.
+- Administration.
+In order to manage and administer our business and services, we may collect and process personal data.
+This may include (but is not limited to) maintaining internal business records, managing client relationships, hosting events, and maintaining internal operating processes.

 The data that is processed is dependent on the service that is being provided and on the recipient of this service.

-- Services to customers and clients.
-Personal data may include name, contact details and medical records, disability, next of kin, ID verification (passport and / or driver’s license), photographs, videos and any other specifically relevant data.
+Services to customers and clients.
+Personal data may include name, contact details and medical records, disability, Next of Kin, ID verification (passport and / or driver’s licence), photographs, videos and any other specifically relevant data.

-We retain the personal data processed by us for as long as is considered necessary for the purpose(s) for which it was collected and monitoring service usage over time, there may also be occasions which will require data to be kept for longer, however this will typically be for legal purposes.
+We retain the personal data processed by us for as long as is considered necessary for the purpose(s) for which it was collected, there may also be occasions which will require data to be kept for longer, however this will typically be for legal purposes.